Take into account all aspects of the application

-Voltage and current transducers giving a current output need to have a burden resistor (RB or RM - also called measuring or load resistor) connected to their output in order to obtain the correct measurement.
+Voltage sensors and current sensors giving a current output need to have a burden resistor (RB or RM - also called measuring or load resistor) connected to their output in order to obtain the correct measurement.

-Closed-loop transducers have an integrated current generator that supplies the output signal.
+Closed-loop sensors have an integrated current generator that supplies the output signal.
 The burden resistor is set to define the best current/ to voltage ratio for your application.
-Current signals are also much less sensitive to external perturbation, which is important when there is larger distance between the location of the transducer and the control electronics processing its signal.
+Current signals are also much less sensitive to external perturbation, which is important when there is larger distance between the location of the sensor and the control electronics processing its signal.

 The measuring resistor has to be within a defined range to allow a safe and optimum operation of the transducer.